xGhostEYE/Desp-Air-Flights-Scraping/README.md

 ## Features

 ### Getting flight data
-Leveraging an online platform that provides live arrival and departure information for any airport, I utilized the requests library to retrieve the website's HTML data.
-Following this, I employed the BeautifulSoup library to extract the URLs of the flights, enabling me to access the flight arrival and departure times.
+- Arrivals and Departures: Using requests to retrieve HTML from an online platform (airports-worldwide.info), the code parses real-time flight information with BeautifulSoup.

+- Flight Information: Departure and arrival times, flight numbers, airline codes, and statuses are extracted and stored as structured data in a database.

 ### Finding valid flight paths

-Flight arrival and departure times then get placed into a database that uses a Traveling Salesman Algorithm to find valid flight paths.
+- Algorithmic approach: Traveling Salesman Algorithm ensures that all same-day flights are considered, connecting multiple airports and carriers if necessary.

+- No preference: The algorithm doesn’t prioritize cost or airline preference but purely focuses on feasibility.
+This way a passenger can feasibly hop from flight to flight to get to their destination within the same day.

-### Getting tickets for the flights
+### Getting tickets
-We use the Selenium library on Kayak.com to obtain flight tickets for the routes returned by the algorithm.
-By employing various techniques to simulate human behavior to fool the site protections, the ticket linksfor airlines that have flights matching the previously retrieved flight numbers are extracted.
-These links are then passed to the Front-End.
+- Kayak scraping with Selenium: The Selenium library is used on Kayak.com to obtain flight tickets for the flights returned by the algorithm.

+- Anti-Bot Measures: Random user agents, wait times, and browser configurations are used to mimic real user behavior.

+- Ticket links: Direct URLs are extracted to airline booking sites which the front-end can present to the user.